-Our online subscription format, SRGS Connect, features 10 commentaries on recently published articles in top medical journals with each new edition.
-The commentaries are by practicing surgeons and focus on the strengths and weaknesses of the research and its contribution to advancing the field of surgery.
+The online formats of SRGS include access to What You Should Know (WYSK): commentaries on articles published recently in top medical journals.
+These commentaries, written by practicing surgeons and other medical experts, focus on the strengths and weaknesses of the research, as well as on the articles' contributions in advancing the field of surgery.

-Below is a sample of one of the commentaries published in the current edition of SRGS Connect, What You Should Know.
+Below is a sample of one of the commentaries published in the current edition of WYSK.

 Su X, Meng ZT, Wu XH, et al. Dexmedetomidine for prevention of delirium in elderly patients after non-cardiac surgery: a randomized, double-blind, placebo-controlled trial.
 Lancet.
 2016;388(10054):1893-1902.

 Commentary by: Thomas N. Robinson, MD, MS, FACS

 Postoperative delirium represents acute brain dysfunction following surgery.
 The critical relevance of delirium is that it is often the presenting symptom of the stressed vulnerable older adult; a group that is rapidly becoming the most common patient population cared for in U.S. hospitals.
 Delirium is associated with increased complications, longer hospital stays, functional decline, elevated mortality, and increased healthcare cost.